jonolt/Home-DMX-Control/README.md

 # Home DMC Controll

 is a simple arduino based DMX controller to controll led lights installed in your home to be used with DMX controllers and relais.
+As with V2, the project is out of control and the main board is now more of a multifunctional development board.

 ## Idea